purdue-arc/arc_tutorials/docs/03_arc-dev-env.md

 Commiting changes allows you to save the current state of your running container to the image (or a new image).
 This can be useful if are doing some rapid iteration and testing and need to install a few extra files.
-Or if you want to modify something outside of the shared directory like your `.bashrc` or password.
+Or if you want to modify something outside of the shared directory like your `bashrc` or password.

 If these are more persistant changes that other users (like teammates